 Maintain the high esprit de corps, morale, and health of the library team; set limits and priorities that ensure a manageable workload.

-- Experiment with strategies for managing teaching load, liaison and coordinator responsibilities, and research help service/hours (All)
+- Experiment with strategies for managing teaching load, liaison and coordinator responsibilities, and research help service/hours (all)

 - Increase opportunities for staff/librarian relationships

-- Increase contact with hourly staff (Carla)
+- Increase contact with hourly staff (new library director)

 - Recognize and reward excellence

 - Publicize accomplishments to the campus and alumni (new library director)